GrzegorzSzczepanek/chatbot-tester/src/ai_assistant_tester/knowledge_base/outputs/knowledge_base.md

 - **Tags:** #reverse engineering, #radare2, #linux

 ### Overview
 Radare2 is a reverse engineering framework developed by "Pancake" and contributors on GitHub.
 It evolved from "Radare," a tool created in 2006 for hexadecimal editing and data recovery.
-Radare2 was rewritten to support a modular design, allowing extensive future enhancements.
-It is widely used for binary analysis and reverse engineering, with its source code available on [GitHub](https://github.com/radareorg/radare2) under the LGPLv3 license.
+Radare2 was rewritten to support a modular design, allowing for extensive future enhancements.
+It is widely used in binary analysis and reverse engineering, with its source code available on [GitHub](https://github.com/radareorg/radare2) under the LGPLv3 license.

 ### Note about Rizin
 In December 2020, some Radare2 contributors forked the project to create "Rizin," due to differing project directions.
 Currently, Rizin remains similar to Radare2, but this may change.